 The Role of Mike Markkula as an Apple Co-Founder and Angel Investor

-Before becoming a real estate mogul, Mike Markkula was key to the personal computing revolution.
-As a crucial Apple co-founder, he helped turn a garage dream into a global giant.
-His move from engineer to angel investor had a lasting impact on Silicon Valley.
+Before building his real estate legacy, Mike Markkula was instrumental to the personal computing revolution.
+As a crucial Apple co-founder, he helped transform a garage startup into a global corporation.
+His path from engineer to angel investor left a permanent mark on Silicon Valley.

 Early Contributions to the Tech Industry